Connect with us

 Take GPS.
 Before it came along, we were perfectly capable of getting from point A to point B using paper maps, written instructions, and good old-fashioned brain power (and maybe occasionally stopping to ask another human for directions).
 But now we blindly rely on our phones to guide us through every block of our journeys.
 Ever notice how much harder it seems to learn your way around a new place or remember the way to a new part of town than it used to?

-The seemingly all-encompassing wisdom of digital tools can us to trust them unquestioningly, sometimes to our detriment (both in indirect ways—using our brains less—and direct ways, like driving a car into the ocean or nearly off a cliff because the GPS said to).
+The seemingly all-encompassing wisdom of digital tools can lead us to trust them unquestioningly, sometimes to our detriment (both in indirect ways—using our brains less—and direct ways, like driving a car into the ocean or nearly off a cliff because the GPS said to).

 It seems like the more of our thinking we outsource to machines, the less we’re able to think on our own.
 Is that a trend we’d be wise to continue?
 Do we really need or want smart robots to tell us where our keys are or whether we forgot to add the salt while we’re cooking?